New Washington, Aklan

 New Washington is particularly known for being the home town of Cardinal Jaime Sin, former Archbishop of Manila.

+New Washington is also known as the Seafood Capital of Aklan and Home to the Sanduguan Festival or Pacto de Sangre "Blood Compact" in Spanish.
+As it is home to the National Shrine of Sanduguan in remembrance of heroes who made a blood compact and started the Spanish revolution in Aklan.

 Etymology

 Established on January 15, 1904, the municipality was named after the first president of the United States, George Washington, as a tribute to the Thomasites, a group of American teachers who in the early 1900s established a new public education system in the Philippines, taught basic education, and trained Filipino teachers with English as medium of instruction.
 The municipality was formerly called Fonda Lagatic, which was derived from Lagatik River that stretches along some of the municipality's barangays at a length of 9.6 km.